ShinyWasabi/scrDbg/README.md

 # scrDbg

-ScrDbg is an external script debugger for Grand Theft Auto V (Legacy & Enhanced).
+ScrDbg is a script debugger for Grand Theft Auto V (Legacy & Enhanced).
 It allows you to inspect, manipulate, and debug game scripts in real-time.

 ## Features